 The simplest method: taking your annual revenue and multiplying it by an industry factor.

-If you’re a SaaS startup with $1M annual revenue, and your industry typically uses a 10x multiple:
+If you’re a SaaS startup with $1M annual revenue and a typical 10x multiple (see SaaS valuation for how SaaS multiples are set):

 2. The Berkus Method